General Truthfulness Characterizations Via Convex Analysis: Property Elicitation

 Combining Theorem~\ref{thm:prop-char} with the fact that finite-dimensional convex functions are differentiable almost everywhere (cf.~\cite[Thm 7.26]{aliprantis2007infinite}) yields the following corollary, which shows that elicitable properties have unique values almost everywhere.

 \begin{corollary} Let $\Gamma:\T\toto \R$ be an elicitable property with $\T\subseteq\V = \reals^n$.
-If $\T$ is of positive measure in $\convhull(\T)$, and $\Gamma$ is non-redundant, then $|\Gamma(t)|=1$ almost everywhere. \end{corollary} Using an appropriate notion of ``almost everywhere'', in some cases this holds in infinite-dimensional vector spaces as well (see e.g.~\cite[p.
+If $\T$ is of positive measure in $\convhull(\T)$, and $\Gamma$ is non-redundant, then $|\Gamma(t)|=1$ almost everywhere. \end{corollary} In some cases, this statement holds in infinite-dimensional vector spaces as well, provided one uses an appropriate notion of ``almost everywhere'' (cf.~\cite[p.
 195]{borwein2010convex} and~\cite[p.
 274]{aliprantis2007infinite}).
 One can use this fact to show that $\Gamma(p) = \{(a,b) : \int_a^b p(x)dx = 0.9\}$, the set of 90\% confidence intervals for a distribution $p$, is not an elicitable property.
-This was previously only known for the case where $p$ has finite support~\cite{lambert2008eliciting}
+This was previously only known for the case where $p$ has finite support~\cite{lambert2008eliciting}.